davidbenm/davidbenm/README.md

 ### Hi there 👋, I'm David Benítez Machado.

 A Telecommunications and Electronics Engineer as a profesion.
-I'm actually finishing my PhD studies, working in topics related to telecommunications and automation, more specifically applying Software Defined Networking Concepts to the Industrial Internet of Things.
+I'm actually finishing my PhD studies, working in topics related to telecommunications and automation, more specifically applying Software Defined Networking concepts to the Industrial Internet of Things.

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.